Simple Whitney towers, half-gropes and the Arf invariant of a knot: The Arf invariant

 \section{The Arf invariant}

-The Arf invariant (or Kervaire invariant) of a knot in $S^3$ was defined by Robertello in \cite{Ro}, based on Kervaire and Milnor's generalization (\cite{KM}) of Rochlin's Theorem.
-The following geometric definition, which we have translated into the language of Whitney towers, is due to Matsumoto (\cite{Ma}) using Freedman and Kirby's geometric proof of Rochlin's Theorem (\cite{FK}).
+In \cite{Ro}, Robertello used Kervaire and Milnor's generalization \cite{KM} of Rochlin's Theorem to define a $\Z_2$-valued concordance invariant of a knot in $S^3$, and showed that it was equal to the Arf invariant of a quadratic enhancement of (the mod 2 reduction of) the Seifert form.
+(The Arf invariant of a non-degenerate quadratic form is defined to be 0 (resp.
+1) if a majority of elements are taken to 0 (resp.
+1).)
+This knot invariant has numerous characterizations, all of which are commonly referred to as the Arf invariant (of a knot).
+The following geometric definition, which we have translated into the language of Whitney towers, is due to Matsumoto \cite{Ma} using Freedman and Kirby's geometric proof of Rochlin's Theorem \cite{FK}.

-\begin{defi} For a knot $k$ in $S^3$, let $D$ be any properly immersed 2-disk immersed in $S^3\times I$ admitting a Whitney tower $T$ of order 1, with $k=\partial D\subset S^3\times \{0\}$.
-Define the {\em Arf invariant} of $k$, $\Arf(k)\in\Z_2$, to be the number (modulo 2) of second order intersection points in $T$. \end{defi} By Lemma~\ref{1-tower-lem}, such a $T$ always exists.
+\begin{defi} For a knot $k$ in $S^3$, let $D$ be any properly immersed 2-disk immersed in $S^3\times I$ admitting a Whitney tower $\cW$ of order~1, with $k=\partial D\subset S^3\times \{0\}$.
+Define the {\em Arf invariant} of $k$, $\Arf(k)\in\Z_2$, to be the number (modulo 2) of order~1 intersection points in $\cW$. \end{defi} By Lemma~\ref{1-tower-lem}, such a $\cW$ always exists.
 A direct combinatorial proof that this definition of $\Arf(k)$ is well-defined can be found in $10.8$ of \cite{FQ}.